 Part of the problem is that when it comes to subjects most associated with political correctness (racism, sexism, gender identity and homophobia) the political part of being PC tends to overshadow the treat-others-as-you-would-want-to-be-treated element.
 This is why Trump’s statement on “the big problem” of political correctness was applauded after Megyn Kelly pressed him to explain his vacuous and depraved view of women (or more than half the electorate).
 They weren’t applauding a man who says terrible things about women: they were applauding the politician who has the courage to say terrible things about women.

 This is also why Singal saw Bernie Sander’s presence at Liberty University as being so fantastic- seeing as his politics differ so greatly from the audience.
 And that is where the modern proponents of political correctness have failed.
 Those who have prevented Bill Maher or Condoleezza Rice from speaking on their campus, or incidentally convinced Jerry Seinfeld and many others that college campuses aren’t good for challenging conversation anymore, have made political correctness seem like a mandate of coddling- rather than a suggestion to behave respectfully if you don’t want to be chastised by those around you.

-So for those who are sick of modern PC culture (and there are many) to the point when you actually admire a sack of shit like Donald Trump because he insists that it is okay for him to be a sack of shit, it is important to reevaluate what being “PC” means.
+So for those who are sick of modern PC culture (and there are many) to the point when you actually admire someone as wretched Donald Trump because he insists that it is okay for him to be wretched, it is important to reevaluate what being “PC” means.

 Image: REUTERS/Dominick Reuter TPX IMAGES OF THE DAY – RTX1GZCO